grew-nlp/grew_doc/content/install.md

 With Python 3, use the following command:
 `pip install grew`

-Note: depending on your local installation, you may have to use `pip3` or `pip3.5`.
+Note: depending on your local installation, you may have to use something like `pip3` or `pip3.5`.

 # Upgrade